Diversion program: United Kingdom

 Diversion can ensure that people with mental health problems who enter (or are at risk of entering) the criminal justice system are identified and provided with appropriate mental health services, treatment, and any other support they need.
-In the UK, the Centre for Mental Health has shown that such diversion represents good value for money, with well-designed intervention helping to reduce reoffending by a third.
-The need for joined-up services was the focus of a Centre for Mental Health lecture in 2011, in which NHS Confederation chairman Sir Keith Pearson emphasised the need to use custody more effectively and divert those who need it into treatment.
+In the UK, the Centre for Mental Health has shown that such diversion represents good value for money, with well-designed interventions helping to reduce re-offending by a third.
+The need for joined-up services was the focus of a Centre for Mental Health lecture in 2011, in which NHS Confederation chairman Sir Keith Pearson emphasized the need to use custody more effectively and divert those who need it into treatment.

 In February 2012, the UK government pledged to roll out a national liaison and diversion service by 2014, with 101 sites duly announced by the Department of Health.
-Diversion has also been found to be a key element of a more effective approach for young adults in the criminal justice process.
-A two-year UK pilot organised by the Centre for Mental health, with support and funding from the Department of Health the Youth Justice Board, looked into how to ensure that children and young people with mental health and other problems get the help they need as soon as they enter the youth justice system.
+Diversion has also been found to be a key element of a more practical approach for young adults in the criminal justice process.
+A two-year UK pilot organized by the Centre for Mental Health, with support and funding from the Department of Health and the Youth Justice Board, looked into how to ensure that children and young people with mental health and other problems get the help they need as soon as they enter the youth justice system.

 United States

-The availability of diversion programs depends upon the jurisdiction, the nature of the crime (usually non-violent offenses), and in many cases the exercise of prosecutorial discretion.
-A 2016 The New York Times investigation revealed that some prosecutors charged substantial fees for, and received significant revenue from, diversion programs.
+The availability of diversion programs depends on the jurisdiction, the nature of the crime (usually non-violent offenses), and, in many cases, the exercise of prosecutorial discretion.
+A 2016 New York Times investigation revealed that some prosecutors charged substantial fees for and received significant revenue from diversion programs.
 Those fees can operate as a barrier to impecunious defendants accessing diversion.
-Pleading guilty is sometimes a prerequisite to access to a diversion program.
-This means that if a defendant proceeds to a diversion program, then fails to pay the fee for the program, the defendant can be brought back to court and proceed directly to conviction and sentencing.
+Pleading guilty is sometimes a prerequisite to accessing a diversion program.
+This means that if a defendant proceeds to a diversion program and then fails to pay the fee for the program, the defendant can be brought back to court and proceed directly to conviction and sentencing.

 Some jurisdictions in the United States may provide diversion programs for drunk driving charges.
-One such program is the Victim Impact Panel (VIP) administered by Mothers Against Drunk Driving (MADD) since 1982.
+One such program is the Victim Impact Panel (VIP), administered by Mothers Against Drunk Driving (MADD) since 1982.
 MADD typically charges a $25 "donation" (which is defined as voluntary), even for court-mandated attendance; MADD reported $2,657,293 one year for such donations on its nonprofit tax-exempt returns.

 In Florida, several counties offer a diversion program for veterans of the U.S. Armed Forces.
 Those who qualify and complete the program will have the criminal charge dismissed and can get the case expunged from their record.